The Complete Guide to Capital One Chargebacks

 Capital One is an issuer for both Visa and Mastercard.
 All disputes involving Capital One cards will ultimately be governed by the rules established by whichever card brand is involved.
-In general, the chargeback rules for Visa and Mastercard aren’t substantially different—they both accept disputes for the same general reasons and provide the merchant with an opportunity to represent the charge—they operate under different workflows, use different reason codes, and provide different timeframes for response.
+In general, the chargeback rules for Visa and Mastercard aren’t substantially different.
+They both accept disputes for the same general reasons and provide the merchant with an opportunity to represent the charge.
+However, they operate via different workflows, use different reason codes, and have different deadlines for merchants and issuers.

 In general, it’s a good idea for merchants to be familiar with how the chargeback process differs between Visa and Mastercard, especially when it comes to deadlines.
 Merchants have 45 days to respond to a Mastercard chargeback, but Visa's time limit is only 30 days.

 Next, Capital One will follow the appropriate chargeback workflow for the card brand.
-Once they decide to escalate the dispute to a chargeback and withdraw funds from the merchant’s account, the merchant can either do nothing and accept the chargeback, or represent the charge along with compelling evidence that disproves the cardholder’s claims.
+Once it decides to escalate the dispute to a chargeback and withdraw funds from the merchant’s account, the merchant can either accept the chargeback or contest the charge with evidence that disproves the cardholder’s claims.

-When Capital One accepts a merchant’s representment, they cancel the temporary credit to the cardholder and return the disputed funds to the merchant’s account.
-They will also send a letter to the cardholder that explains their decision, provides a copy of the merchant’s evidence, and instructs the cardholder on what to do if they wish to pursue arbitration.
+When Capital One accepts a merchant’s representment, it cancels the temporary credit to the cardholder and returns the disputed funds to the merchant’s account.
+It will also send a letter to the cardholder that explains its decision, provides a copy of the merchant’s evidence, and instructs the cardholder on what to do if they wish to pursue arbitration.